Camps & Experiences for Autistic young people & families

-Book a Family Camp or Experience now
+Book a Camp or Experience now

-About Our Family Adventure Camps
+About Our Camps for Autistic Young People

 Spectrum Adventures Camps aim to strengthen families and communities by encouraging families of autistic children to build their village with like-minded people.
 Families find immense value in hearing about the experiences and shared support of other families going through similar experiences.

-Our camps help families develop stronger relationships by providing opportunities for new experiences in a safe and nurturing environment.
+Our camps help autistic children develop stronger relationships by providing opportunities for new experiences in a safe and nurturing environment.
 The program includes a range of team work / problem solving activities that encourages personal growth and strengthens family relationships.
 Parents have often expressed joy and surprise at seeing their child try out a new activity and then develop greater confidence in their own ability.

 Our families have found immense joy in watching their children form friendships.
 Continued friendships are encouraged through the formation of our camp parent network and some camp families now regularly socialise outside of the camp environment.